 We are shining the light of science on this invisible killer, and we will pick it up where it strikes.

-Because our new system will be able in time to detect local flare-ups in your area as well as giving us a national picture.
 And yet when I look at where we are tonight, we have the R below one, between 0.5 and 0.9, but potentially only just below one.
-Though we have made progress in satisfying at least some of the conditions I have given.

-We have by no means fulfilled all of them.
 And so no, this is not the time simply to end the lockdown this week.
-Instead we are taking the first careful steps to modify our measures.

-We now need to stress that anyone who can't work from home, for instance those in construction or manufacturing, should be actively encouraged to go to work.
 And we want it to be safe for you to get to work.
 So you should avoid public transport if at all possible because we must and will maintain social distancing, and capacity will therefore be limited.
-So work from home if you can, but you should go to work if you can't work from home.

 To ensure you are safe at work we have been working to establish new guidance for employers to make workplaces COVID-secure.